Develop5/Practices/Java/thejavaworkshop/The-Java-Workshop/README.md

 ### Voy por aquí
-Pag 79 from 954
+(Pag 79 from 954     - Skipped

-Exercise 1: Creating the WordTool Class
+Exercise 1: Creating the WordTool Class)

+Pag 88 out of 954
+Inheritance in Java